saibotsivad/mongodb/README.md

 * `apiKey: string` *(always required)* - The programmatic API key, generated in the MongoDB Atlas interface.
 * `apiId: string` - The "Data API App ID", which is an identifier unique to each cluster.
 * `apiRegion: string` - Constrain the request to a specific API region, e.g. `us-east-1`.
 (Default: `data`)
 * `apiUrl: string` - Specify the fully qualified URL prefix, e.g. `https://data.mongodb-api.com/app/my-id/endpoint/data/beta`.
+Using this property means you do not need the `apiId` property.
 * `cluster: string` - The name of the MongoDB cluster.
 * `database: string` - The name of the MongoDB database.
 * `collection: string` - The name of the collection to use for all requests, unless overridden.
 * `fetch: function` - The function used to make the POST requests.
+If you aren't using `fetch` check [the response type definition](./index.d.ts) for guidance.
 (Default: `globalThis.fetch`)

 Notes: